-Republican incumbent Steve King's bid for a sixth term in Congress succeeded, in a new district against a tough new challenger, Democrat Christie Vilsack, Iowa's former first lady and the wife of U.S. Agriculture Secretary Tom Vilsack.
-King had a fund-raising advantage over Vilsack, and most of the counties in the enormous new district had gone for John McCain in 2008.
+Republican incumbent Steve King’s bid for a sixth term in Congress succeeded in a new district against a tough new challenger in Democrat Christie Vilsack, Iowa’s former first lady and the wife of U.S. Agriculture Secretary Tom Vilsack.
+The good news for King was that his enormous new district in the northwest part of the state comprises mostly counties won in 2008 by John McCain.

 Louisiana 3: Rep. Charles Boustany (R) vs. Rep. Jeff Landry (R)

 As in California, redistricting and a “top-two” primary system forced two incumbent lawmakers of the same party into a November showdown.
 Republican Charles Boustany, a surgeon elected in 2004, faced freshman Republican Jeff Landry, an attorney and businessman, former police officer and tea party favorite.
 Boustany represented more of the new district than did Landry, but the freshman proved he was capable of pulling off surprises when he defeated the better-known former Louisiana House speaker in the 2010 primary.
 Under state law, the November election serves as an open primary, in which the top two finishers will advance to a December runoff if no one gets a majority.